Gantral

 • Affect money, infrastructure, and customers

-You must be able to prove that authority was valid - at the moment execution resumed.
+You must prove that authority was valid at the moment execution resumed.

 Approval can no longer be just a task.